trapexit/mergerfs/README.md

-The POSIX filesystem API is made up of a number of functions. **creat**, **stat**, **chown**, etc. For ease of configuration in mergerfs most of the core functions are grouped into 3 categories: **action**, **create**, and **search**.
+The POSIX filesystem API is made up of a number of functions. **creat**, **stat**, **chown**, etc. For ease of configuration in mergerfs, most of the core functions are grouped into 3 categories: **action**, **create**, and **search**.
 These functions and categories can be assigned a policy which dictates which branch is chosen when performing that function.